arnobt78/Facebook-StatusTapper-AndriodApp/README.md

 ## Facebook-StatusTapper-AndriodApp

-With the aid of StatusTapper, one can update their status on Facebook by uploading a photo in character mode that includes editable text.
+StatusTapper is an R&D mobile app for a client, where one can update their status on Facebook by uploading a photo in character mode that includes editable text.

 ## Keywords